Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 In south west Peru the volcanic Cordillera Occidental around Arequipa are notable for easy ascents including El Misti and Chachani and also for the spectacular walk through the Colca canyon.

 The perfect cone of El Misti 5822m towers over the main square of Arequipa.
 Sometimes there is a little snow on the summit, but usually it is completely dry.
 Hundreds of people make the tiring ascent to the summit every year and the mountain is suitable for people with no mountaineering experience.
-Two routes are commonly used, one directly up from Arequipa in 2-3 days and the other round on the north side from the reservoir at Aguada Blanca in 3-4 days.
-If you want to reach the elusive figure of 6000m then the nearby peak of Chachani 6057m is an ascent as easy as Misti.
-Slightly tougher and more remote peaks include Coropuna and Ampato.
-Information and transport to both mountains is readily available in Arequipa.
+The normal route is on the north side from the reservoir at Aguada Blanca in 2-3 days.
+If you want to reach the elusive figure of 6000m then the nearby peak of Chachani 6075m is an ascent nearly as easy as Misti, though often requiring the use of an ice-axe and crampons.
+Tougher and more remote peaks include Coropuna and Ampato.
+Information and transport to these mountains is readily available in Arequipa.

 Peru Factfile

-When to go - The dry season in Peru is from May-October with June, July and August being the best months.
-The Cordillera Occidental are dry all year except December-March
+When to go - The dry season in Peru is from May-October with May, June and July normally being the best months.
+The Cordillera Occidental and area around Arequipa and the Colca Canyon are dry enough all year except December-March

-Weather - Expect lots of clear dry days in June July and August, but with occasional storms which will fall as snow in the mountains.
-Cold and usually frosty nights.
+Weather - Expect lots of clear dry days in June, July and August, but with occasional storms which will fall as snow in the mountains.
+Cold and usually frosty nights once you are above 3000m altitude.

 Flights - Flights to Lima from London cost approximately £600.
-From Lima there are flights to the southern cities of Arequipa and Cuzco for about £100 return, but not to Huaraz.
+From Lima there are flights to the southern cities of Arequipa, Puno (Juliaca airport) and Cuzco for about £300 return.